-The Fund imposes no restrictions on the frequency of purchases and redemptions of Shares.
-In determining not to adopt a policy restricting frequent trading in the Fund, the Board evaluated the risks of market timing activities by the Fund's shareholders.
-Purchases and redemptions by APs, who are the only parties that may purchase or redeem Shares directly with the Fund, are an essential part of the ETF process and help keep Share trading prices in line with NAV.
-As such, the Fund accommodates frequent purchases and redemptions by APs.
+Each Fund imposes no restrictions on the frequency of purchases and redemptions of Shares.
+In determining not to adopt a policy restricting frequent trading in the Funds, the Board evaluated the risks of market timing activities by each Fund's shareholders.
+Purchases and redemptions by APs, who are the only parties that may purchase or redeem Shares directly with the Funds, are an essential part of the ETF process and help keep Share trading prices in line with NAV.
+As such, the Funds accommodate frequent purchases and redemptions by APs.
 However, frequent purchases and redemptions for cash may increase tracking error and portfolio transaction costs and may lead to the realization of capital gains.
-To minimize these potential consequences of frequent purchases and redemptions, the Fund employs fair value pricing and may impose transaction fees on purchases and redemptions of Creation Units to cover the custodial and other costs incurred by the Fund in effecting trades.
-In addition, the Fund and iM Global reserve the right to reject any purchase order at any time.
+To minimize these potential consequences of frequent purchases and redemptions, the Funds employ fair value pricing and may impose transaction fees on purchases and redemptions of Creation Units to cover the custodial and other costs incurred by each Fund in effecting trades.
+In addition, the Funds and iM Global reserve the right to reject any purchase order at any time.